 Downside Loss Buffer Risk.
 There can be no guarantee that the Fund will be successful in its strategy to buffer against S&P 500 Index losses if the S&P 500 Index decreases in value over the Outcome Period.
 The Fund's strategy is designed to produce returns that correlate to those of the S&P 500 Index at the Par Up Rate, while limiting downside losses in the Fund's S&P 500 Index exposure, if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of each Outcome Period.
 The Buffer is only operative against the first 20% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If the S&P 500 Index decreases in value by more than 20% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
-The success of the Buffer also depends upon the performance of the Collateral Portfolio experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
-In certain market conditions, the performance of the Collateral Portfolio could cause the Fund to significantly underperform the S&P 500 Index.
-Despite the intended Buffer, an investor could lose their entire investment.
-In the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the Buffer that the Fund seeks to provide may not be available or fully applicable.
+If the S&P 500 Index decreases in value by more than 20% during the Outcome Period, the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
+The suffer also depends upon the performance of the Collateral Portfolio experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index.
+S&P 500 Index exposure, in Certain market conditions, the performance of the Collateral Portfolio could cause the Fund to significantly underperform the S&P 500 Index.
+Despite the intended Buffer, an investor could loss their entire investment.
+In the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the Buffer that the Fund secks to provide may not be available or fully applicable.

 Risk of the Par Up Rate on Upside Returns.
 The Fund's strategy is designed to produce returns that correlate to those of the S&P 500 Index at the Par Up Rate if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of the Outcome Period.
 Accordingly, the Fund will not fully participate in any gains achieved by the S&P 500 Index.
-In addition, in the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the returns realized by that investor much those that the Fund seeks to achieve pursuant to the Par Up Rate.
+In addition, in the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the returns realized by that investor may not match those that the Fund seeks to achieve pursuant to the Par Up Rate.
 In certain market conditions, the performance of the Collateral Portfolio could reduce the impact of the Par Up Rate.
-An investor should consider the amount and impact of the Par Up Rate, and the Fund's position relative to it, before investing in the Fund.
+An investor should consider the amount and impact of the Par Up Rate, position relative to it, before investing in the Fund.
 Additional information regarding possible Outcomes for the Fund depending upon projected index performance is available online at www.millimanfunds.com.